 If you are dissatisfied with the service we have provided then you have the right to complain.
-The Legal Ombudsman service has been operational since October 6th, 2010 and is ultimately responsible for ensuring that complaints are dealt with appropriately.
+The Legal Ombudsman service oversees complaints within the legal sector and is ultimately responsible for ensuring that complaints are dealt with appropriately.

 In normal circumstances you are required to register a complaint within one year.
 You must then give us 8 weeks to try to resolve your complaint before contacting the Legal Ombudsman.
 A complaint to the Legal Ombudsman must normally be made within six months of the date of the conclusion of the Firm’s complaints procedure.
 In summary: